-Alpha Testing is a preliminary software testing performed to identify bugs before releasing the product to real users or public.
+Alpha Testing is defined as a type of software testing performed to identify bugs before releasing the product to real users or the public.
 It is a type of acceptance testing.
 The main objective of alpha testing is to refine the software product by finding and fixing the bugs that were not discovered through previous tests.

-This testing is referred as an alpha testing only because it is done early on, near the end of the development of the software, and before Beta Testing.
+This testing is referred to as an alpha testing only because it is done early on, near the end of the development of the software, and before Beta Testing.
 Check Differences between Alpha testing and Beta testing

 Alpha testing is typically performed by in-house software engineers or QA staff.
 It is the final testing stage before the software is released into the real world.